aws/aws-advanced-jdbc-wrapper/docs/GettingStarted.md

 - Amazon Corretto 8+ or Java 8+.
 - The AWS Advanced JDBC Driver.
 - Your choice of underlying JDBC driver.
-To use the wrapper with Aurora with PostgreSQL compatibility, you need to install the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).
+  - To use the wrapper with Aurora with PostgreSQL compatibility, install the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).
+  - To use the wrapper with Aurora with MySQL compatibility, install the [MySQL JDBC Driver](https://github.com/mysql/mysql-connector-j) or [MariaDB JDBC Driver](https://github.com/mariadb-corporation/mariadb-connector-j).

 If you are using the AWS JDBC Driver as part of a Gradle project, include the wrapper and underlying driver as dependencies.
 For example, to include the AWS Advanced JDBC Driver and the PostgreSQL JDBC Driver as dependencies in a Gradle project, update the ```build.gradle``` file as follows: